mankek/Humanin/README.md

 These sequences were obtained from Figure 1 of the article:

 _Ian S. Logan.
 2017.
-Pseudogenization of the Humanin gene is common in the mitochondrial DNA of many vertebrates.
+Pseudogenization of the _Humanin_ gene is common in the mitochondrial DNA of many vertebrates.
 Zoological Research, 38(4): 198-202_

 dir: Indicates that the input is a directory containinf FASTA files

 FRAMES: Indicates which frames will have their motif recorded in the output.
-A value of 'Best' will include only the frames with the most likely humanin motif in the output; a value of 'All' will include the most likely humanin motifs for each frame in the output; a number value (1-6) will include the humanin motif for that specified frame in the output.
+A value of 'Best' will include only the frames with the most likely _Humanin_ motif in the output; a value of 'All' will include the most likely _Humanin_ motifs for each frame in the output; a number value (1-6) will include the _Humanin_ motif for that specified frame in the output.

-probs: Indicates that the output should include the relative probability for the humanin motif; this value is found by calculating the probability of the consensus sequence for the probability matrix (the max possible probability)
+probs: Indicates that the output should include the relative probability for the _Humanin_ motif; this value is found by calculating the probability of the consensus sequence for the probability matrix (the max possible probability)

 #### Translation